 DOMUS is an experiential, anti-seismic architecture installation that challenges our perception and response to earthquakes in Los Angeles.
-The project is currently exhibiting at Materials & Applications (M&A) in its outdoor exhibition courtyard and is open free of charge to the public from 10am – 10pm every day of the year.
-DOMUS is constructed from a low-cost open hardware Hexayurt shelter system designed by Vinay Gupta and utilized heavily in Black Rock City during the annual Burning Man Festival.
+The project exhibited at Materials & Applications (M&A) in its outdoor exhibition courtyard and was open free of charge to the public from 10am – 10pm every day of the year.
+DOMUS is constructed from a low-cost open hardware Hexayurt shelter system designed by Vinay Gupta that is heavily utilized in Black Rock City during the annual Burning Man Festival.
 DOMUS is constructed from THERMAX (CI) insulation panels and bi-directional filament tape, a temporary construction technique durable up to 12 months.
 As with all M&A installations, this two story high extended Hexayurt design was constructed with a team of volunteers.

 Suspended in the center of DOMUS is a matrix of undulating lights and sounds that pulse, retreat, tremble, and vibrate in response to two curated seismic databases, creating a stunning visual and aural immersive experience.
 DOMUS submerges visitors into the sensorial datascape of two historical events: Haiti’s 7.0 earthquake on January 12, 2010 and the 6.3 earthquake in Christchurch on Feburary 21, 2011.
 The LED chandelier centerpiece suspends from an 18’ tall ceiling as the structural ribs taper into eight points, suggestive of gothic arches.
 Compositions performed in DOMUS are created by Ryan McGee in collaboration with D.V.
 Rogers, and use seismic recordings to translate waveform data to the compositional data collected by IRIS Wilbur.
 Visitors are encouraged to spend a minimum of eight minutes to fully experience the meditative space of immersive sound and light exploring interpretive seismic vibrations.